Lentou/AntiLiquidFlow/README.md

 # AntiLiquidFlow
-A Simple PocketMine-MP Plugin that prevents player to LavaCast or WaterCast
+A Simple PocketMine-MP Plugin that prevents liquid to spread

 <img src="antiliquid.png">